davepinch/pinchy.cc/content/streams/hello-world/hello-world.md

 ---
 title: "hello world"
+next: YOU GOT THIS
-next: "Please browse this site through the Wayback Machine"
+# next: "Please browse this site through the Wayback Machine"
 type: fragment
 url: /hello-world/
 ---